 Honey: I always prefer to use raw honey in any of my recipes.
 This is just a personal preference so you can use any type that you prefer.
 Basic honey is often called “Wildflower” because it is a combination of many nectar sources.

-If you want to get really creative, make a honey bee latte with Orange Blossom, Clover or Buckwheat honey (just to name a few.)
+If you want to get really creative, make a honey bee latte with Orange Blossom, Clover or Tupelo honey (just to name a few.)

 Cinnamon: Cinnamon is a popular topper added to many recipes.
 Sprinkling some ground cinnamon on top of the foam of your honey bee latte gives it a special appearance and flavor.
 However, it is optional – you might prefer nutmeg or none at all.